PE5PVB/RDSExpert/README.md

 <br>
 <b>📱 RDSExpert is also available as a mobile version.
 However, you must rotate your smartphone to landscape mode to use the interface.</b>
 ## Special thanks to...
-• [@mrwish7](https://github.com/mrwish7/) for the initial implementation of the RDS WebSocket decoding (thanks to his [ws2tcp](https://github.com/mrwish7/ws2tcp) tool), without which creating this tool would have been more complicated.
+• [@mrwish7](https://github.com/mrwish7/) for the initial implementation of the RDS WebSocket decoding (thanks to his [ws2tcp](https://github.com/mrwish7/ws2tcp) repository), without which creating this tool would have been more complicated.
 <br>
 <br>
 • [@Bkram](https://github.com/bkram) for hosting the HTTP-compatible version on his server as mentioned above.